How are you different than a meal kit, farmer’s market, grocery store, or CSA?

 To ensure safe growing practices, farmers use a method called Integrated Pest Management (IPM).
 This method is an environmentally sensitive approach to growing fruit that reduces or eliminates the use of pesticides, while at the same time managing pest populations at an acceptable level.
 Potential pests that may endanger the fruit are first analyzed; strategies are then decided on the best way to deter these pests from the crop.
 Strategies of IPM include using mechanical trapping devices, natural predators (e.g., insects that eat other insects), insect growth regulators, and mating disruption substances (pheromones).
 Though IPM has no public certification, a farm’s IPM program is closely monitored by an agricultural institution, such as Cornell Cooperative Extension, to ensure the most strategic and least toxic methods are being used.
 Many times, however, farms will not become IPM certified because the cost of certification is expensive.

-5. How come I see certain varieties of fruit or vegetables available at the farmers market or grocery store that we don’t have at the CSA?
+How come I see certain varieties of fruit or vegetables available at the farmers market or grocery store that we don’t have at the Local Roots markets?

-Grocery stores purchase produce from all across the world.
-However, most of this produce travels for long periods of time and loses much of its flavor in this process.
+Grocery stores purchase produce from all across the world that travels for long periods of time, losing much of its flavor and nutrients along the way.

-6. Sometimes it feels like some items are less expensive at the grocery store or farmers market, why is that?
+Sometimes it feels like some items are less expensive at the grocery store or farmers market.
+Why is that?

-At the farmers market, all the farms are local, which have the advantages as listed above.
-However, the majority of the farms are not organic.
+At the farmers market, all the farms are local; however, the majority of the farms are not organic.
 It’s always important to ask a farmer their growing practices if this is a concern to you.
 Because our farmer is organic and does not use any spray, some items may be more expensive due to the extra labor required.
-Feel free to ask us any questions about how much a specific item is if you are curious.